privacyidea/privacyidea/doc/eventhandler/requestmangler.rst

 E.g. you could in certain cases delete the ``transaction_id`` from a ``/validate/check`` request.
 This way you would render challenge response inactive.

-add
+set
 ...

 This action is used to add or modify additional request parameters.

-You can set a parameter with the value or substrings of another paramter.
+You can set a parameter with the value or substrings of another parameter.

 This is why this action takes the additional options *value*, *match_parameter* and *match_pattern*.